OUR ACTIVITY IN 2022

 The Food Security and Livelihoods programme exists to prevent malnutrition and situations of famine.
 The action taken to support agriculture and livestock farming, income-generating activities and assistance for shopkeepers and markets help economic and social activities to resume for good and promote a nutritious, balanced diet for fragile populations.

-The Water, Sanitation and Hygiene programme is designed to ensure nutrition security through constant, sufficient access to clean drinking water, to adequate hygiene practices and to the appropriate sanitation infrastructures.
+The Water, Sanitation and Hygiene programme aims to guarantee nutritional security through constant and sufficient access to safe drinking water, adequate hygiene practices and appropriate sanitation infrastructures.

-In 2021, we assisted 5.7 million people with our Water, Sanitation and Hygiene expertise.
-For example, we built or renovated 1,775 hand-washing facilities.
+In 2022, we helped 6.8 million people who benefited from our Water, Sanitation and Hygiene expertise.

-The Advocacy programme’s objective is to influence political and economic decision-makers by mobilising public opinion in order to bring about lasting changes in policies and practices that help to eradicate world hunger.
+The aim of the Advocacy programme is to influence political and economic decision-makers by mobilising public opinion to bring about lasting changes in policies and practices to eradicate hunger in the world.

-The Research programme aims to improve the quality of our interventions through quantitative and qualitative studies so that we can get a better grasp on the causes of malnutrition in a particular region, optimise diagnosis of severe acute malnutrition and define new malnutrition treatment and prevention options.
+The Research programme aims to improve the quality of our interventions through quantitative and qualitative studies in order to better understand the causes of undernutrition in a given region, optimise the diagnosis of severe acute malnutrition and define new modalities for the treatment/prevention of undernutrition.

-In 2021, we led 55 research projects, which were covered by more than 100 research publications.
+In 2022, we conducted́ 43 research projects in 19 countries where we operate, which were covered by 23 research publications.